Threshold expansion of the gg(qq) -> QQ+X cross section at O(alpha_s^4): Acknowledgments

 \section{Acknowledgments}

 A.M. would like to thank K.~Melnikov and G.~Sterman for very insightful discussions.
 The work of M.B. is supported by the DFG Sonder\-forschungsbereich/Transregio~9 ``Computergest\"utzte Theoretische Teilchenphysik''.
-The work of M.C. is supported by the Heisenberg Programme of the Deutsche Forschungsgemeinschaft.
+The work of M.C. is supported by the Heisenberg and by the Gottfried Wilhelm Leibniz programmes of the Deutsche Forschungsgemeinschaft.
 The work of A.M. is supported by a fellowship from the {\it US LHC Theory Initiative} through NSF grant PHY-0705682 as well as by NSF grant PHY-0653342.
+The work of P.F. is supported in part by the grant ``Premio Morelli-Rotary 2009'' of the Rotary Club Bergamo.